About Healing Heart TV

-She recently produced the documentary BETHANY HAMILTON: UNSTOPPABLE which world premiered in April at the Tribeca Film Festival 2018 and was released in theaters domestically July 12th 2019 and is currently available digitally and on DVD.
-Upon completion of the award winning narrative film EPIPHANY in the summer of 2017 it was sold and is set to premiere digitally on December 31st 2019.
+She produced the documentary, BETHANY HAMILTON: UNSTOPPABLE, which world premiered at the Tribeca Film Festival 2018 and the film was released in theaters domestically and is currently available digitally and on DVD.
+She also produced the award winning narrative film, EPIPHANY.

-Working with her producing partner Jane Kelly Kosek at MERITAGE FILMS they have a tv series set in the world of car racing titled SPEEDWAY currently in development with Jason Priestley.
+Penny also has a TV series set in the world of car racing titled, SPEEDWAY, currently in development with Jason Priestley.